Extremal entanglement witnesses: Extremal witnesses

 Counting constraints from quadratic zeros gives a different lower bound for the number of zeros of a quadratic extremal witness.
-There are $M_2=2(\n_\A+\n_\B)-3$ constraints per quadratic zero.
-With $n$ quadratic zeros there are a total of $nM_2$ constraints, which in the generic case are linearly independent until $nM_2$ approaches $\n^2-1$, the dimension of $\Sud$.
+There are $M_2=2(N_a+N_b)-3$ constraints per quadratic zero.
+With $n$ quadratic zeros there are a total of $nM_2$ constraints, which in the generic case are linearly independent until $nM_2$ approaches $N^2-1$, the dimension of $\mathcal{S}_1^{\circ}$.
 A lower bound on the number of zeros of a quadratic extremal witness is then given by

-where $\ceil$ rounds upwards to the nearest integer.
+where $\textrm{ceil}$ rounds upwards to the nearest integer.

-In the special case $\n_\A=2$ this formula gives the lower bound $n_c=\n-1$, which is weaker than the lower bound $\n$ given by Theorem~\ref{thm:zerosspan2}.
-When $\n_\A\geq 3$ and $\n_\B\geq 3$ the formula gives a lower bound $n_c\geq N$, consistent with Theorem~\ref{thm:zerosspan2}.
+In the special case $N_a=2$ this formula gives the lower bound $n_c=N-1$, which is weaker than the lower bound $N$ given by Theorem~\ref{thm:zerosspan2}.
+When $N_a\geq 3$ and $N_b\geq 3$ the formula gives a lower bound $n_c\geq N$, consistent with Theorem~\ref{thm:zerosspan2}.

-Table~\ref{tbl:constraints} lists the numerically computed number of linearly independent constraints $\mind$ arising from $n_c$ randomly chosen pairs $(\phi,\chi)$.
-In order to compute $\mind$ we interpret each $(\phi,\chi)$ as a quadratic zero, build $\UU_{01}$ and do a singular value decomposition.
+Table~\ref{tbl:constraints} lists the numerically computed number of linearly independent constraints $m_{\textrm{ind}}$ arising from $n_c$ randomly chosen pairs $(\phi,\chi)$. $n_c$ is the estimated minimum number of zeros required for a quadratic witness to be extremal, assuming maximal independence of constraints. $M_2$ is the number of linearly independent constraints from each zero.
+In order to compute $m_{\textrm{ind}}$ we interpret each $(\phi,\chi)$ as a quadratic zero, build $\mathbf{U}_{01}$ and do a singular value decomposition.
 The table shows that in many cases the number of independent constraints from a random set of product vectors is equal to the dimension of the real vector space $H$ of Hermitian matrices.
 In such a case there exists no biquadratic form which is positive semidefinite and has these zeros.
 We conclude that the zeros of a positive semidefinite biquadratic form have to satisfy some relations that reduce the number of independent constraints.